 In cases of PTSD, however, the threat proves so stressful that the body never fully returns to the parasympathetic mode.
 This leaves the person in constant “fight or flight” mode.

-PTSD like the kind we offer at our PTSD Therapy In Louisville Kentucky is often linked with substance abuse because the trauma experienced is so painful and unsettling those suffering will do anything to numb the pain.
+PTSD like the kind we offer at our PTSD therapy in Louisville is often linked with substance abuse because the trauma experienced is so painful and unsettling those suffering will do anything to numb the pain.
 Abusing drugs or alcohol is adding fuel to the fire for an individual diagnosed with PTSD, it can cause aggressive behavior, intense and angry outbursts, all of which can be exasperated during drug or alcohol use.
 This could set the individual up for serious trouble – arrests, physical alterations, self-harm.

 PTSD Is Not Just For Military Vets